Covered CA for Small Business

-Below are some of the most important questions to ask yourself prior to considering Covered California Small Business Health Options Program (SHOP) or any other private medical insurance plan.
+Below are some of questions to ask yourself prior to considering Covered California Small Business Health Options Program (SHOP) or any other private medical insurance plan.

-- Do you have 2-50 employees?
-If so, you are eligible to consider Covered CA SHOP.
+- Do you have 2-99 employees?
+If so, you are eligible to consider Covered CA for Small Business.
 You may offer employee benefits and receive either a 35% or 50% premium tax credit for your business.
-In 2015, companies with 2-100 employees will be able to enroll in SHOP.

 - Does your company qualify for tax credits?
 If you are an employer with 24 or less full-time-equivalent employees (excluding owners)with an average salary of $50,000 per year you are eligible for a subsidy by enrolling in Covered CA. You cannot get this subsidy by enrolling with a private insurance carrier or private exchange which falls outside of the Covered CA program.